alberto-lazari/masters-thesis/chapters/implementation.typ

   Further requests will not prompt a permission request dialog, unless the user explicitly changes its status from the settings.

-- Always ask (not granted): the permission has been granted once in another session, or it has been set as "Always ask" from the settings.
+- Always ask (not granted): the permission has been granted once in a previous session, or it has been set as "Always ask" from the settings.

 - Always ask (granted for current execution): the permission is granted for the current session,